German opposition says Swiss concession not enough for tax deal

 One of the SPD’s objections to the pact under dispute is that it would allow German account holders to remain anonymous.

-SPD leader Sigmar Gabriel, who plans to make criticism of banks a centerpiece of the SPD’s 2013 campaign, said last month Swiss banking practices in Germany were comparable to organized crime.
+SPD leader Sigmar Gabriel, who plans to make criticism of banks a centrepiece of the SPD’s 2013 campaign, said last month Swiss banking practices in Germany were comparable to organised crime.

 Berlin says the deal would enable it to net huge sums.
 Germans hold an estimated 150 billion euros ($184.5 billion) in Swiss accounts.